saulpw/visidata/docs/api/guides.rst

 Guides
 =======

-Guides in VisiData are longer form writings on feature-sets that are readable from within VisiData.

-Sometimes knowing that a command exists is not sufficient for understanding how it all ties together

-The Guide Table of Contents is accessible by ``Space`` *open-guide-index*.
-Gray guides have not been written yet, and we really appreciate PR submissions.
-We also welcome proposals for guides you wish were part of the ToC, even if you had not written them.
+A VisiData Guide is a more verbose writeup of a particular set of features that explains how the features work together.
+Guides are readable from within VisiData itself.

+The Guide Index is accessible with ``Space open-guide-index``.

+TODO NOTE: Guides that have not been written yet are grayed out.
+We love to get help with documentation, please get in touch if you want to write one or have other suggestions!

-The following document outlines the steps for adding a guide, and our writing style preferences.
+Here's an outline for adding a guide, with our writing style preferences:

-The steps to add a Guide are:

 1. Launch **GuideGuide** and find the ``name`` of the guide
 2. ``GuideSheet`` subclass